Relaunch your marriage!

 You might recall the opening theme to the original Superman TV series.
 The announcer proclaims that Superman is “faster than a speeding bullet”.
 Well, God has been showing me how a part of me is also faster than a speeding bullet….and can cause as much damage as a live round of ammunition.
 That part of me is my mouth!

-You may have the same challenge as I did in my marriage to Raul.
+You may have the same challenge as I did in my marriage to my late husband Raul.
 Do you often get impatient when your husband is trying to express himself and end up finishing his sentences?
 I did.
 Do you interrupt your husband when he pauses mid-sentence?
 I did.
 Do you sometimes jump in and tell him how he should handle something as he’s trying to explain a challenging situation?
 I did.
 Do you get frustrated with him and react with harsh, disrespectful words that you can’t take back?
 Hmmm.

 Let’s pray that God would give us the ability to be good listeners, patient talkers, and respectful communicators!
 This is definitely God’s will for us, as revealed in James 1:19: “My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry…” The first step is to coach yourself at the beginning of a conversation with your husband.
 Remind your soul…”I will honor the Lord and my husband by listening quietly and responding respectfully”…”listening quietly, responding respectfully”…”listening quietly, responding respectfully”…(repeat as necessary!!).